SewanDevs/ceiba-router/README.md

   },
   documentation: {
       '/': './docs',
-      // Match folders by selecting them with a '/' rule.
+      // Match folder by selecting it with a '/' rule.
 This will move the empty
       //  directory.
       // documentation ⇒ docs